 Notes: Table expands on Tables 4 and 5 in the paper, estimating effects on the likelihood of various types of forward citations.
 Column (1) repeats the baseline result for all citations.
 Columns (2) and (3) examine non-self and self citations, respectively.
 Columns (4) and (5) examine citations from firms and individuals.
-Columns (6) to (8) examine citations from patents filed pre-1950, 1951-1955, and post-1955.
 See table notes in the body of the paper for additional explanation. , , represent significance at the 0.1, 0.05, and 0.01 levels, respectively.
 SEs clustered by patent class in parentheses.